AnastasiaDoi/Yocto-record/README.md

 * Names of the recognized modules should appear
 * Date, time, temperatures, pressure & humidity should be displayed every second
 * Same date should be saved in text file in column
-* Name of the text file will Date, time, modules types,  for example: 2013-08-18-08-12-21-Thermo-Meteo.txt
+* Name of the text file will be Date-time-modules-types.txt
+* for example: 2013-08-18-08-12-21-Thermo-Meteo.txt

+## Stoping the programm

+* Type [Ctrl+C] to stop
 * Import data file in any graphic software
-* Type [Ctrl+C] to stop